opendnssec/odslab/opendnssec-lab.md

         sudo ods-kaspcheck

+   OpenDNSSEC will warn you that when you use Y (for Year) in duration fields, it is interpreted as 365 days.

 ## Start OpenDNSSEC

-At this point we should start the OpenDNSSEC daemons.
+1. At this point we should start the OpenDNSSEC daemons.
 Both enforcer and signer daemons are started using:

+        sudo mkdir /var/run/opendnssec
         sudo ods-control start

-Be sure to monitor the system log for any error conditions, some problems can only be reported once the daemons are already in the background.
+2. Be sure to monitor the system log for any error conditions, some problems can only be reported once the daemons are already in the background.

-        > tail /var/log/syslog
+        tail /var/log/syslog

-Import the initial KASP in OpenDNSSEC:
+3. Import the initial KASP in OpenDNSSEC:

         sudo ods-enforcer policy import